ibm-cloud-docs/key-protect/cli-reference.md

 previously encrypted with the key.

 You can restore a deleted key within 30 days of its deletion.
-This capability is available only for root keys that were created with a `kp key material`.
+This capability is available only for root keys that were created with a `key material`.
 {: note}

-You can only restore root keys that were created with a `kp key material`, using `kp key create` with the `-k, --key-material` option.
+You can only restore root keys that were created with a `key material`, using `kp key create` with the `-k, --key-material` option.
 You _cannot_ restore a root key if the `--key-material` option was **not** specified.
 {: important}

-If you want to restore a deleted root key then you **must** save the `kp key material` that was used to create the root key.
-You _cannot_ restore a deleted key without provided the original `kp key material`.
+If you want to restore a deleted root key then you **must** save the `key material` that was used to create the root key.
+You _cannot_ restore a deleted key without provided the original `key material`.
 {: important}

 ```sh